MarvinWank/vog/README.md

 # vog - value object generator

-vog is a zero-dependcy Object-Oriented PHP Preprocessor that generates immutable data types based on vog definitions.
+vog is a zero-dependcy Object-Oriented PHP Preprocessor that generates value objects based on vog definitions.
 The syntax is not inspired by Haskell and thus readable.

 ## Table of contents